Meditation | Seven Practices To Make You More Attractive (updated 2024)

-In the first part of this article, I will go over a beginner’s guide to meditation, where I answer common questions for men who are new to meditating.
+In the first part of this article, I will go over a beginner’s guide to meditation, where I answer common questions for anyone who is new to meditating.

-In this second section, which you can jump to by clicking this link, I share seven meditation practices that make you a more attractive man.
+In this second section, I share seven meditation practices that make you a more attractive man.

 When I first started meditating around 10 years ago, I would fall asleep every single time.
 I would meditate on my bed; I would calm my nervous system and then I would just fall asleep.

 This was great because at that time I was stressed and burned out, which are often key reasons why many of us initially turn to meditation.